 The USB clock domain is unique in that it operates largely asynchronously from the main clock network.
 The USB logic contains a synchronous bus interface to the chip, while running on an asynchronous clock to process USB data.
 The USB logic requires a 48 MHz frequency.
-This frequency is generated from the doubled value of 24 MHz from the MHzECO or DSI signal.
+This frequency can be generated from different sources, including DSI clock at 48 MHz or doubled value of 24 MHz from the MHzECO or DSI signal.